-The application A260 is very flexible.
+The applications are very flexible.
 These are the basic principles:

-Heating (circuit 1 and circuit 2):
+Heating (circuit 1):

 Typically, the flow temperature is adjusted according to your requirements.
-The flow temperature sensor S3 (circuit 1) and S4 (circuit 2) are the most important sensors.
-The desired flow temperatures at S3 and S4 are calculated individually in the ECL controller, based on the outdoor temperature (S1).
+The flow temperature sensor (S3) is the most important sensor.
+The desired flow temperature at S3 is calculated in the ECL controller, based on the outdoor temperature (S1) and the desired room temperature.
 The lower the outdoor temperature, the higher the desired flow temperature.

-By means of two week schedules, the heating circuits can be individually in 'Comfort' or 'Saving' mode (two values for the desired room temperature).
+By means of a week schedule, the heating circuit can be in 'Comfort' or 'Saving' mode (two values for the desired room temperature).
 In Saving mode the heating can be reduced or switched off totally.

-The motorized control valves M1 (circuit 1) and M2 (circuit 2) are opened gradually when the flow temperature is lower than the desired flow temperature and vice versa.
+The motorized control valve M2 is opened gradually when the flow temperature is lower than the desired flow temperature and vice versa.

-The return temperatures S5 (circuit 1) and S6 (circuit 2) to the district heating supply should not be too high.
-If so, the desired flow temperature can be adjusted (typically to a lower value), thus resulting in a gradual closing of the motorized control valves.
+The return temperature (S5) can be limited, for example not to be too high.
+If so, the desired flow temperature at S3 can be adjusted (typically to a lower value), thus resulting in a gradual closing of the motorized control valve.
+Furthermore, the return temperature limitation can be dependent on the outdoor temperature.
+Typically, the lower the outdoor temperature, the higher the accepted return temperature.